Blog

 3. Small and midsized companies are currently under too much duress to bear the direct financial and administrative burden of this law.

-Founded on these beliefs, the law relies on a mix of incentives and penalties to make the world’s largest organizations encourage and even force compliance across their value networks
+Founded on these beliefs, the law relies on a mix of incentives and penalties to make the world’s largest organizations encourage and even force compliance across their value networks.

-Although the directive will incorporate some changes before it passes, there are some generalizations on scope that form the core of the law’s intent.
+Although the Directive will incorporate some changes before it passes, there are some generalizations on scope that form the core of the law’s intent.
 Companies will want to consult legal experts for clarifications on compliance details, but your operations are at high risk for impact if your organization falls into one of several categories.

-Europe and beyond
+Europe and Beyond

 Geographically, the scope is wide, covering operations based in the EU or doing significant business in the EU economy.
 The law outlines specific criteria for the number of employees and revenue (turnover) for operations based in the EU, or those based overseas doing business in an EU economy.

-The proposed law applies directly only to the top 1% of businesses in terms of both size and number of employees.
-Companies in scope have more than 500 employees and higher than €150 million in worldwide turnover.
-This encompasses only the largest 1% of EU firms, but the directive was shaped so that this 1% is responsible for enforcing the law across their supply network.
+The proposed law applies directly only to the largest businesses operating in the EU in terms of both size and number of employees.
+Companies in scope have more than 1000 employees and higher than €450 million in worldwide turnover (€300 million for food processors and agricultural producers).
+This encompasses only the largest firms, but the Directive was shaped so that this powerful group is responsible for enforcing the law across their supply network.
 In this way, the EU hopes to create a trickle-down effect that ultimately reaches small to midsized operations.

 If you’re a supply chain executive, here’s where the law gets interesting and will be open to legal interpretation.
-The definition of “value chain” is sure to be debated in future meetings, but the final definition will certainly be widespread.
+The definition of “value network” is sure to be debated in future meetings, but the final definition will certainly be widespread.

 Recognizing that supply networks are closely connected within industries, the proposed law directs companies to share resources and strategies when a shared supplier is at high risk or in violation.
 A combination of incentives and penalties will coax in-scope companies to identify and end the targeted ESG violations.

-Responsibility toward value networks
+Responsibilities toward value networks

 Companies will be expected to leverage that influence to push compliance via financial and contractual means.